 The compound effect of AI tooling

-Now I think the claim is this: each piece I’ve written about — rules, skills, subagents, the portable file layout, the journaling integration, the standards wrapper — is small on its own.
-None of them, individually, would be worth much fuss.
+Each piece I’ve written about — rules, skills, subagents, the portable file layout, the journaling integration, the standards wrapper — is small on its own.
 The interesting thing is what happens when they layer.
 The system stops feeling like a collection of tools and starts feeling like an environment shaped to fit me.
-That shift is the compound effect, and it’s the part nobody talks about.

-This is the essay version of that observation.
-Not a tutorial.
-Not a how-to.
-Just an honest account of what changed, slowly, while I was building this stuff and not paying attention to the cumulative effect.
+That shift is the compound effect.
+This is the essay version of that observation: not a tutorial, just an account of what changed while I was building this stuff and not paying attention to the cumulative effect.

 The pieces, recapped briefly